The Year That Was 2017:

 If there is a country in which I would like retire, it is Slovenia.
 The country is extremely beautiful, full of natural beauty and very close to the Western Europe.
 I would like to go there again for a longer period to stay.

 The first stop in Austria was Westendorff, a small comparatively non touristy ski town and it’s kind of a place where you can spend days together.
 Surrounded by snow-capped Alps, it has just around 200 houses.
+We visited this town to attend the Almabtrieb festival.
 We also visited other known cities like Innsbruck which we loved, Salzburg where we went to Sound of Music tour and experienced a few more attractions.
 We spent nearly a week in Vienna to round off and went to Munich to catch our flight back home.

 Switzerland in December was for unveiling & inauguration of Charlie Chaplin’s ice statue on top of Europe Jungfrau, on his 40th memorial day.
 I was part of international media and was representing India.
 We visited Interlaken, Vevey, Grindelwald.
 It was a nostalgic trip as I was visiting the country after 19 years !